Narodni-repozitar/developer-docs/docs/technology/invenio/nrp-toolchain/create-project.md

 * `locals` is a directory where you can store your local libraries installed into the site.
 These might include, for example, metadata extraction code, specialized validations, connectors to external applications and services.
 Use this directory if you want to add more functionality but you do not want to build it (yet) into separate python packages.
 * `models` is a directory containing all the code to build an API server.
 Here you will find all the resources, services, records, marshmallow schemas, json schemas, permissions, opensearch index definitions and other parts. `nrp-cli` can generate these files for you - see below
 * `ui` is a directory where user interface for the models will be stored.
 Using `nrp-cli` you can generate an initial user interface from a model.

+## Advanced usage

+### Command-line options

+The following options are supported in nrp-installer.sh:

+* `-p <python_bin>` - specify your own path to a python binary.
+Please note that only Cpython 3.9 is officially supported, CONDA and other python versions are not supported.
+* `-b <client-version>` - use this version of client tools from pypi repository.
+The default value is `11.*`

+### Cookiecutter versions

+Versions of cookiecutter packages can be modified via environment variables: `OAREPO_SITE_COOKIECUTTER_VERSION`, `OAREPO_MODEL_COOKIECUTTER_VERSION`, `OAREPO_UI_COOKIECUTTER_VERSION`.
+Possible values:

+* `release`: Use the current release.
+This is the default option
+* `maintrunk`: Use the maintrunk version of the respective cookiecutter
+* `<local_path>`: Use the cookiecutter version installed locally on that path